Dream (American group): 2002–2003: Lineup change and disbandment

 In April 2002, Melissa Schuman left the group to pursue an acting career.
 A lengthy search conducted by Sean Combs and the three remaining members led to Kasey Sheridan joining the group in Fall 2002.

 Dream spent the subsequent months recording new songs for their second album.
 In the summer of 2003, the group released the single "Crazy" featuring rapper Loon which coincided with a sexier image.
 Blake-Arnstein later noted that the sexier, more mature image pushed upon the group by Combs and their management was not a welcome change, and that she and the other members were no longer enjoying the experience.
 "Crazy" peaked at #39 on the Billboard Mainstream Top 40.
 Dream's album Reality was completed and was scheduled to be released in Fall 2003, but its release was repeatedly postponed by their label.
 The album did not see a wide release and was only released for digital download from the French Virgin Megastore website.
 Bad Boy Records later dropped Dream and they disbanded, though their dissolution was never formally announced.

 2003–2012: Post-breakup activities

 Ashley Poole and Melissa Schuman pursued solo singing careers, and Holly Blake-Arnstein joined the California-based band Whirl Magnet.

-On May 9, 2008, Clockwork Entertainment released two compilation albums titled Daddy's Little Girl and Dream Never Land.
-These albums feature demo songs recorded before their debut and include early member Alex Chester.
-Subsequently, Reality also became available for purchase on iTunes on May 13, 2008.
-A third compilation, Dream Back To You, was released in 2009.

-Around this time, Clockwork Entertainment attempted to rebuild Dream with completely new members.
-The newly revived lineup consisted of Jordan McCoy, Danielle Keaton, Lindsay Taylor and Imaj Thomas.
-This new iteration of Dream was given a soft launch via the official YouTube channel but would fail to make a proper debut following the departure of several members.

 Meanwhile, members Melissa Schuman, Ashley Poole, and Diana Ortiz started a new group under the name Lady Phoenix.
 A reality show documenting their search for new members was in the works, but was not picked up by any networks, and the group disbanded in 2012.